 The reports may have been carried in a regional news bulletin, a sub-regional news bulletin or a regional magazine programme.
-In this category, two entries will be accepted from any regional station provided that one of the entries is from a sub-regional opt-out.

 It would be helpful for the judges to know if any of the VJ work submitted is shot by mobile phone camera (MoJo) and, if so, what equipment was used.